Brushes (All Media)

 Most top brands make brushes along model lines, called “series.”
 They may keep a certain series or phase it out across the years.
 Series allow them to make brushes tiered from low quality to top professional grades.
 Again, avoid low-quality brushes at all costs.

-- warning Winsor and Newton (University series or Cotman series)
+- Winsor and Newton (University series or Cotman series)

-- warning Princeton Art & Brush Co (made in India, not down the road!)
+- Princeton Art & Brush Co (made in India, not down the road!)

-- warning ArtTec (actually managed to design an excellent, viable, multi-purpose brush for water-based media!).
+- ArtTec (actually managed to design an excellent, viable, multi-purpose brush for water-based media!).

 Brushes According To Media